Why I No Longer Believe That We Have To Love Ourselves First

 I know my answer.
 It’s actually almost shaming when we tell people they need to learn to love themselves first before others can love them.
 We would never tell an infant this.
 An infant learns to love themselves by first being loved by another.
 An infant can also learn to hate themselves by being rejected, abandoned, and not loved by another.
 The personal and spiritual development world can often make it seem like we can heal all on our own.
 That we are islands and no one else can impact us.
 To that I say, more spiritual bypassing.
 Here’s the thing, I absolutely love and value inner child work.
 Yes, we can learn to give the child within us everything that she/he/they needed when past wounds are activated… AND that’s not enough.
 We also need other people.
 Why do you think solitary confinement is used as torture?

 Like I mentioned earlier, independence is being promoted with this love yourself first stuff and part of the problem is that it encourages those with more of an avoidant attachment style to continue to avoid intimacy with others.
 Personally, I have more of an avoidant attachment style and have always been very independent.
-I tend to swing between the dismissive and fearful avoidant and it was always easy for me to go do my inner child work alone or sit in meditation with my feelings when triggered.
+I tend to swing between the dismissive and fearful avoidant and it was always easier for me to go do my inner child work alone or sit in meditation with my feelings when triggered.
 This was great, but didn’t actually support my relationship, as I was not allowing for deeper vulnerability, intimacy and connection.
 I had no clue what my needs were in relationship, as I learned as best I could how to either meet them myself and more so to just ignore them.

 I am absolutely not against doing our inner healing work and I also don’t believe we should seek to have all of our needs met by others.
 In fact, often a person with more of an anxious attachment style will gravitate towards these behaviours.
 This person can underfunction in relationships and struggle with co-dependency and may actually go from relationship to relationship, avoiding their own inner healing work.
 This person would benefit from doing some of that inner healing work, but again they can’t do that alone, at least not forever.
 Think about the progress you make alone when reading books and listening to podcasts versus actually working with a coach and therapist and integrating shifts in your life, which often involves relationships of some form.
 I know for myself there’s always more integration and healing when the work is done in relationship to others, and that may just be the relationship with a coach or therapist.